cash-cow

 Who needs a lubricated engine?

 It is not helpful helpful to access your data easily if you can’t make it smoothly flow to every place where it is needed.
-Just as any combustion engine needs to be lubricated with the best synthetic oils to work properly and smoothly, the same way every business system needs to be lubricated as well in order to serve as a relieable cash cow.
+Just as any combustion engine needs to be lubricated with the best synthetic oils to work properly and smoothly, the same way every business system needs to be lubricated in order to serve as a relieable cash cow.

 When something is changed in a database, we want that change to timely propagate from the database into all systems that depend on that data.
 Tuning organization’s systems to communicate with each other with minimal delays is good for almost any business, regardless of which business we talk - banking, finance, insurance, just name it!